 Just like life outside, the workplace is a hugely diverse environment.
 We’re all unique with our own life experiences and personal preferences.
 They shape how we like to work and get things done.
 Our differences are the reason great things happen in the workplace.
 And, as we celebrate the strengths that diversity can bring, we must also be proactive in our support.

-Later, we'll explore how you can support employees with ADHD to achieve their best.
+Later, we'll explore how you can encourage success for people with Dyslexia at work.

-In this handy guide you'll find all you need to know about neurodiversity in the workplace.
+In this handy guide, discover more about neurodiversity in the workplace.
 Download today for free and;

-Start by asking the employee if they need any extra support.
-Then discuss what adjustments would benefit them.
+To support employees with dyslexia, begin by asking the employee if they need any extra support.
+Then, work together to discover what adjustments would benefit them.
 We’ve provided some examples of simple adjustments below.
 It might help you to kick start the conversation:

 We've joined forces with Lexxic, an occupational psychology consultancy, to help you support neurodiversity and inclusion at work.

 In this video series, we help you to gain a better understanding of neurodiversity.
-We uncover four neurodiverse conditions, and explore common workplace challenges.
-And, you'll gain expert advice on how to help neurodiverse employees overcome these.
+Explore common workplace challenges experienced by four neurominority groups.
+Gain expert advice on how to help neurodivergent employees overcome these.

 In today’s world, offices are becoming increasingly digital.
 In fact, 95% of organizations agree that a digital workplace is important.
 With technology having an important role, there's a need to think about digital inclusion in the workplace.